PabloSML/71.93-Programming-Tools/README.md

 # 71.93-Programming-Tools
-Programming tools lecture for Software Principles course - ITBA
+Programming tools lecture for Principles of Computing course - ITBA